 Eligible associates may elect to contribute up to 50% of their eligible wages, but are not required to contribute to the Plan.
 Participants who have attained age 50 before the end of the calendar year are eligible to make catch-up contributions.
-Participants may also contribute amounts representing distributions from other qualified retirement plans (rollover contributions).
+Participants may also contribute amounts representing distributions from other eligible retirement plans (rollover contributions).

-Wal-Mart Puerto Rico, Inc. ("Walmart Puerto Rico") makes a dollar-for-dollar matching contribution on each participant dollar contributed to the Plan up to 6 percent of each participant's eligible wages for the Plan year.
+The Company makes a dollar-for-dollar matching contribution on each participant dollar contributed to the Plan up to 6 percent of each participant's eligible wages for the Plan year.
 Matching contributions are contributed to the Plan each payroll period and are calculated based on each participant's cumulative compensation and cumulative elective and catch-up contributions through such payroll period.
-The matching contribution is intended to be the primary type of Walmart Puerto Rico contributions to the Plan; however, Walmart Puerto Rico may elect to make additional types of contributions to the Plan.
-No such additional types of contributions were made for plan year ended January 31, 2015.
-All contributions are subject to certain limitations in accordance with provisions of the Puerto Rico Internal Revenue Code of 2011 ("Puerto Rico Code").
+The matching contribution is intended to be the primary type of the Company contributions to the Plan; however, the Company may elect to make additional types of contributions to the Plan.
+No such additional types of contributions were made for the Plan year ended January 31, 2015.
+All contributions are subject to certain limitations in accordance with provisions of the Internal Revenue Code (the "Code").